Missing radioactive capsule found on remote road in Australia - Local News 8

 Authorities scanning a remote Australian highway for a tiny missing radioactive capsule have found it by the roadside, after a challenging search likened to trying to find a needle in a haystack.

-State emergency authorities announced the discovery on Wednesday afternoon, six days after the capsule was discovered missing from a package sent hundreds of kilometers from a mining site in northern Western Australia to the capital Perth in the south.
+State emergency authorities announced the discovery on Wednesday afternoon, six days after the capsule, containing highly radioactive Caesium-137, was discovered missing from a package sent hundreds of kilometers from a Rio Tinto mining site in northern Western Australia to the capital Perth.

 “Locating this object was a monumental challenge — the search groups have quite literally found the needle in the haystack,” state Emergency Services Minister Stephen Dawson said in a news conference Wednesday.